UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jira/overview.md

 ## Upgrade notes

 Beginning with IBM DevOps Velocity version 2.4.0 users must enter a user access key is required to connect with the IBM DevOps Velocity server.
 If you are upgrading from a previous version, you must obtain and add the key to the IBM DevOps Velocity configuration property.
 If the user access key is not added, the integration fails.
-A proper JQL query must be provided while integration.

 ## JQL Query

-User can add their own customized JQL query for fetching specific issues .
+User can add their own customized JQL query for fetching specific issues.
 For further reference regarding JQL queries and how to use them , please follow the link https://confluence.atlassian.com/jirasoftwareserver0820/advanced-searching-1095249245.html

 ## Versions